-A pocket mask, American Heart Association ACLS Provider student workbook, and two-year ACLS Provider certification card are included in this course.
+An American Heart Association ACLS Provider student workbook and two-year ACLS Provider certification are included in this course.

 Proficient demonstration of skills and a score of 84% or higher on the written examination are required for certification.
 Students that do not achieve either of these will be remediated and allowed an additional attempt to test.

-Successful completion of this course results in an American Heart Association Advanced Cardiac Life Support certification which is valid for 2 years from the date of the course.
+Successful completion of this course results in an American Heart Association ACLS Provider certification which is valid for 2 years.